mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 with which contact had been lost during the Long Night.
-By the mid -350s a third faction developed: the Industrialists, who sought a more equitable distribution of the Federation’s growing wealth.
+By the mid -350s a third faction developed: the Industrialists, who sought a more equitable distribution of the Federation's growing wealth.
 Things were changing rapidly and the Grand Senate and its president struggled to keep up with the pace.